time's up

 Raw Dog, Jamie Loftus – If you don’t wanna know how the sausage is made, you’ll also avoid the harsh truth about hot dogs, yes?
 Well, for those of us curious about the diary entries of someone with a footlong fetish, there’s Loftus’ Covid-era confessional.
 She spent a whole summer canvassing the US eating almost nothing but hot dogs and the results are, well, messy (counting with her about-to-be-dumped travel-companion boyfriend).
 The title alone suggests the author’s raunchy humor.
 I’ll have what she’s having.

 Razorblade Tears, S.A.
 Crosby – I’ve learned to only recommend violent material to fellow sickos who enjoy gore.
 You’ve been warned.
-Crosby’s novel centers on two dads – one Black, the other white – on the warpath to avenge the mysterious murders of their sons, who’d been happily married to each other.
+Crosby’s novel centers on two dads – one Black, the other white, hardly the only way they differ – on the warpath to avenge the mysterious murders of their sons, who’d been happily married to each other.
 Whatever your take on pair-of-pliers-and-a-blowtorch revenge, should you have a gay child as I do, this book might make you ponder what your reaction would be in the event of an unspeakable hate crime.
 It’s a riveting story.

 The Maid, Nita Prose – I’ve no idea if that’s the author’s actual surname, but man can she write the stuff.
 Our heroine is the simpleton Molly, an OCD-addled housekeeper at a high-end hotel and friends there’s been a moidah!
 Could she have killed that wealthy old jerk of a guest?
 Why would she have?
 And what’s up with his young widow?
 This one has memorable characters, welcome twists, and a protagonist worth rooting for.
 Perfect at the beach, by the pool, or – duh – in a fancy hotel lobby while people watching.